 Adderbury - May 2020

 Following the submission of a Community Governance Review petition from West Adderbury Residents Association, full Council have been asked to set up a working group to look at the request to split the existing parish into two separate parishes.

 The report was considered at the meeting on 20 May 2020, and all recommendations were approved.
 The recommendations included setting up a working group, and approving the timetable for the review, which will be completed by February 2021.
 The terms of reference give more details about the process of the review.

 There will be two formal consultation stages during the review.
-The first one will start on Monday 29 June, and run through to Friday 28 August, and the second from Monday 2 November to Monday 4 January 2021.
-Every household in Adderbury will receive a consultation document through the post, addressed to the householder, which will provide more information about the request to separate the parish.
-We have been advised that these documents have started arriving on Friday 26 June.
+The first one ran from Monday 29 June through to Friday 28 August, and the second from Monday 2 November to Monday 4 January 2021.
+Every household in Adderbury received a consultation document through the post, which provided more information about the request to separate the parish.
+The documents were also available electronically.